Home » Disability Tax Credit in Canada for Alzheimers

 Disability Tax Credit in Canada for Alzheimers

-People living in Canada during the 2013 tax year who suffer with Alzheimer’s, have the disability tax credit options available to them.
+People living in Canada during the 2013 tax year who suffer from Alzheimer’s, have the disability tax credit options available to them.
 Once the disability tax credit has been granted to an individual, it enables them to be considered for additional disability monetary compensation, in which the options vary depending on each individual’s specific situation.

 Alzheimer’s, which is a cognitive disease, is one of the most common conditions that regularly qualify for the disability tax credit.
 In addition, a family member who is supporting the person with Alzheimer’s disease will also have the ability to be awarded the disability tax credit.

-• The Slowed Group- A lesser amount of people typically fall into this group, but it is still highly impactful and often overlooked.
+- The Slowed Group- A lesser amount of people typically fall into this group, but it is still highly impactful and often overlooked.
 This group of people performs the basic daily activities or tasks in a much slower manner.

 No matter which group you or your family member fall into, you will still receive the same amount of money as your disability tax credit, once approved.